 Is my focus issue a reward problem?

 Sometimes our problem with holding attention has to do with a lack of reward.
 If we can hold our attention well, it’s because we know that by planning and holding out attention on a task, we’ll feel good again, relieved.
 Think of an Olympic athlete: they strain to hold their attention hour after hour because of the promise of winning gold.
-Think of a parent who spends an hour learning to bake a cake for their child: their attention is held because of the promise of vicariously feeling their child’s joy.
-Our attention is held when we know there will be a reward.
+Think of a parent who spends an hour learning to bake a cake for their child: they hold their attention because of the promise of vicariously feeling their child’s joy.
+We hold our attention when we know there will be a reward.

 For some of us, there’s no promise of reward.
 Maybe your own childhood involved a depressed parent who struggled to “light up” when you achieved a goal, and you felt like you could never make them proud.
 This experience lays pathways in your frontal lobe that influence how you experience daily tasks.
 Or maybe you’re living alone, so cleaning your house goes unnoticed.
 Maybe you have a preoccupied boss who doesn’t reward your hard work.
 In each of these situations, it will be a struggle to hold attention on a task, because your mind struggles to see the reward it’s working toward.